maximilianmbeck/vlstm_cuda/README.md

           - dQ,dK,dV wrong
           - P, R matrices are wrong.
           - Narrow down the bug to wrong sTile value.
 It is computed correctly, but then overridden, with some wrong value.
-TODO find where
+          - BUG FIXED: error was wrong shared memory setup for dstrRTile (took 2.5h)

+    - Problem: works only up to head dimension 32 (float32) and 54 (float16 & bfloat16)
+      - TODO how can we fix this (Insert another loop for loading from global memory?)

 6. **Implement vLSTM forward pass with tensor cores**: